-How are your teens handling the Covid-19 restrictions?
-2020 isn't getting any easier.
-Teenagers have had to give up so much since March.
+How are your teens handling the school closures and virtual schooling?
+2021 isn't getting any easier.
+Teenagers have had to give up so much since March 2020.
 And it doesn't feel fair.
 Depressed teenagers often don't know what they are depressed about.
 So we become curious about their feelings and explore why they feel what they feel.
 Often they need context or reality testing around their fears.
 Here is what we focus on: Curiostiy about feelings, context, reality testing, archetypes and goals.Teenagers can be challenging.
 They are attempting to individuate from their parents, get along with their peer group, attend high school, stay out of trouble and deal with the new issues that social media brings up.
 There is shaming, bullying and internet addictions.
 What is a parent to do?
 It is tough.
 Teenagers can be angry, defiant or troubled.
 Often, counseling helps teenagers because it takes them out of the family system and the counselor, as an unbiased adult, can listen to their hopes, dreams and fears without worries of being judged or shamed.
 We all needed and hoped for those mentors, aunts and uncles, who could lend an ear when we were growing up.
 Some things never change.
 What is your teenager bringing to the table that makes you want to reach out for some counseling for them?
 Are you hoping that an outside person can help your teenager navigate his or her depression, anxiety or grief?

 The top 10 reason teens come into counseling are depression, anxiety, behavior problems, substance abuse, stress, school or social related issues, legal problems, low self-esteem, trauma, and grief.
 Is your teenager struggling with any of these?
 I worked with teenagers at the Greeley Community Grief Center who were struggling with their grief and other issues as well.
 I’m comfortable working with teenagers, with help and support, anything is possible!
 I use empathy, active listening, analytical psychology and psychodynamic influences.
 I give my clients homework that is appropriate to what they are working on, and that helps bridge the time between sessions.
 All of our work is confidential.